AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395nn.md

 **2003**—Subsec. (b)(5).
 Pub.
 L. 108–173, §101(e)(8)(B), added par.
 (5).

 Subsec. (d)(2).
 Pub.
 L. 108–173, §507(a)(2), amended heading and text of par.
 (2) generally.
-Prior to amendment, text read as follows: “In the case of designated health services furnished in a rural area (as defined in section 1395ww(d)(2)(D) of this title) by an entity, if substantially all of the designated health services furnished by such entity are furnished to individuals residing in such a rural area.”
+Prior to amendment, text read as follows: "In the case of designated health services furnished in a rural area (as defined in section 1395ww(d)(2)(D) of this title) by an entity, if substantially all of the designated health services furnished by such entity are furnished to individuals residing in such a rural area."

 Subsec. (d)(3)(B), (C).
 Pub.
 L. 108–173, §507(a)(1)(A), added subpar.
 (B) and redesignated former subpar.
 (B) as (C).

 Subsec. (h)(7).
 Pub.
 L. 108–173, §507(a)(1)(B), added par.
 (7).

 **1999**—Subsec. (b)(3)(C).
 Pub.
-L. 106–113, §1000(a)(6) [title V, §524(a)(1)], struck out “or” at the end.
+L. 106–113, §1000(a)(6) [title V, §524(a)(1)], struck out "or" at the end.

 Subsec. (b)(3)(D).
 Pub.
-L. 106–113, §1000(a)(6) [title V, §524(a)(2)], substituted “, or” for period at end.
+L. 106–113, §1000(a)(6) [title V, §524(a)(2)], substituted ", or" for period at end.

 Subsec. (b)(3)(E).
 Pub.
 L. 106–113, §1000(a)(6) [title V, §524(a)(3)], which directed addition of provisions at end of par.
 (3) but which separated directory language from language to be added because of the apparent placement out of sequence of pars.
 (2) and (3) of §524(a), was executed by adding subpar.
 (E) at end of par.
 (3) to reflect the probable intent of Congress.

 **1997**—Subsec. (g)(6).
 Pub.
 L. 105–33 added par.
 (6).

 **1994**—Subsec. (f).
 Pub.
-L. 103–432, §152(a)(1), (4), (5), in introductory provisions, substituted “ownership, investment, and compensation arrangements” for “ownership arrangements”, and in closing provisions, substituted “designated health services” for “covered items and services” and struck out “Such information shall first be provided not later than October 1, 1991.” after “shall specify.” and “The Secretary may waive the requirements of this subsection (and the requirements of chapter 35 of title 44 with respect to information provided under this subsection) with respect to reporting by entities in a State (except for entities providing designated health services) so long as such reporting occurs in at least 10 States, and the Secretary may waive such requirements with respect to the providers in a State required to report so long as such requirements are not waived with respect to parenteral and enteral suppliers, end stage renal disease facilities, suppliers of ambulance services, hospitals, entities providing physical therapy services, and entities providing diagnostic imaging services of any type.” at end.
+L. 103–432, §152(a)(1), (4), (5), in introductory provisions, substituted "ownership, investment, and compensation arrangements" for "ownership arrangements", and in closing provisions, substituted "designated health services" for "covered items and services" and struck out "Such information shall first be provided not later than October 1, 1991." after "shall specify." and "The Secretary may waive the requirements of this subsection (and the requirements of chapter 35 of title 44 with respect to information provided under this subsection) with respect to reporting by entities in a State (except for entities providing designated health services) so long as such reporting occurs in at least 10 States, and the Secretary may waive such requirements with respect to the providers in a State required to report so long as such requirements are not waived with respect to parenteral and enteral suppliers, end stage renal disease facilities, suppliers of ambulance services, hospitals, entities providing physical therapy services, and entities providing diagnostic imaging services of any type." at end.

 Subsec. (f)(2).
 Pub.
-L. 103–432, §152(a)(2), (3), inserted “, or with a compensation arrangement (as described in subsection (a)(2)(B) of this section),” after “investment interest (as described in subsection (a)(2)(A) of this section)” and “interest or who have such a compensation relationship with the entity” before period at end.
+L. 103–432, §152(a)(2), (3), inserted ", or with a compensation arrangement (as described in subsection (a)(2)(B) of this section)," after "investment interest (as described in subsection (a)(2)(A) of this section)" and "interest or who have such a compensation relationship with the entity" before period at end.

 Subsec. (h)(6).
 Pub.
 L. 103–432, §152(b), in subpar.
-(D), substituted “services, including magnetic resonance imaging, computerized axial tomography scans, and ultrasound services” for “or other diagnostic services”, and in subpars.
-(E), (F), and (H), inserted “and supplies” before period at end.
+(D), substituted "services, including magnetic resonance imaging, computerized axial tomography scans, and ultrasound services" for "or other diagnostic services", and in subpars.
+(E), (F), and (H), inserted "and supplies" before period at end.

 **1993**—Subsecs. (a) to (e).
 Pub.
 L. 103–66, §13562(a)(1), amended headings and text of subsecs. (a) to (e) generally, substituting present provisions for provisions which related to: prohibition of certain referrals in subsec. (a), general exceptions to both ownership and compensation arrangement prohibitions in subsec. (b), general exception related only to ownership or investment prohibition for ownership in publicly-traded securities in subsec. (c), additional exceptions related only to ownership or investment prohibition in subsec. (d), and exceptions relating to other compensation arrangements in subsec. (e).

 Subsec. (f).
 Pub.
-L. 103–66, §13562(a)(3), substituted “designated health services” for “clinical laboratory services” in concluding provisions.
+L. 103–66, §13562(a)(3), substituted "designated health services" for "clinical laboratory services" in concluding provisions.

 Subsec. (g)(1).
 Pub.
-L. 103–66, §13562(a)(4), substituted “designated health service” for “clinical laboratory service”.
+L. 103–66, §13562(a)(4), substituted "designated health service" for "clinical laboratory service".

 Subsec. (h).
 Pub.
 L. 103–66, §13562(a)(2), amended heading and text of subsec. (h) generally, substituting pars.
 (1) to (6) for former pars.
-(1) to (7) which defined “compensation arrangement”, “remuneration”, “employee”, “fair market value”, “group practice”, “investor”, “interested investor”, “disinterested investor”, “referral”, and “referring physician”.
+(1) to (7) which defined "compensation arrangement", "remuneration", "employee", "fair market value", "group practice", "investor", "interested investor", "disinterested investor", "referral", and "referring physician".

 **1990**—Subsec. (b)(4), (5).
 Pub.
 L. 101–508, §4207(e)(2), formerly §4027(e)(2), as renumbered by Pub.
 L. 103–432, §160(d)(4), added par.
 (4) and redesignated former par.
 (4) as (5).

 Subsec. (f).
 Pub.
 L. 101–508, §4207(e)(3)(B), (C), formerly §4027(e)(3)(B), (C), as renumbered by Pub.
-L. 103–432, §160(d)(4), substituted “October 1, 1991” for “1 year after December 19, 1989” in second sentence and inserted at end “The requirement of this subsection shall not apply to covered items and services provided outside the United States or to entities which the Secretary determines provides services for which payment may be made under this subchapter very infrequently.
-The Secretary may waive the requirements of this subsection (and the requirements of chapter 35 of title 44 with respect to information provided under this subsection) with respect to reporting by entities in a State (except for entities providing clinical laboratory services) so long as such reporting occurs in at least 10 States, and the Secretary may waive such requirements with respect to the providers in a State required to report so long as such requirements are not waived with respect to parenteral and enteral suppliers, end stage renal disease facilities, suppliers of ambulance services, hospitals, entities providing physical therapy services, and entities providing diagnostic imaging services of any type.”
+L. 103–432, §160(d)(4), substituted "October 1, 1991" for "1 year after December 19, 1989" in second sentence and inserted at end "The requirement of this subsection shall not apply to covered items and services provided outside the United States or to entities which the Secretary determines provides services for which payment may be made under this subchapter very infrequently.
+The Secretary may waive the requirements of this subsection (and the requirements of chapter 35 of title 44 with respect to information provided under this subsection) with respect to reporting by entities in a State (except for entities providing clinical laboratory services) so long as such reporting occurs in at least 10 States, and the Secretary may waive such requirements with respect to the providers in a State required to report so long as such requirements are not waived with respect to parenteral and enteral suppliers, end stage renal disease facilities, suppliers of ambulance services, hospitals, entities providing physical therapy services, and entities providing diagnostic imaging services of any type."

 Subsec. (f)(2).
 Pub.
 L. 101–508, §4207(e)(3)(A), formerly §4027(e)(3)(A), as renumbered by Pub.
 L. 103–432, §160(d)(4), amended par.
 (2) generally.
 Prior to amendment, par.
-(2) read as follows: “the names and all of the medicare provider numbers of the physicians who are interested investors or who are immediate relatives of interested investors.”
+(2) read as follows: "the names and all of the medicare provider numbers of the physicians who are interested investors or who are immediate relatives of interested investors."

 Subsec. (g)(5).
 Pub.
 L. 101–508, §4207(k)(2), formerly §4027(k)(2), as renumbered by Pub.
-L. 103–432, §160(d)(4), inserted at end “The provisions of section 1320a–7a of this title (other than the first sentence of subsection (a) and other than subsection (b)) shall apply to a civil money penalty under the previous sentence in the same manner as such provisions apply to a penalty or proceeding under section 1320a–7a(a) of this title.”
+L. 103–432, §160(d)(4), inserted at end "The provisions of section 1320a–7a of this title (other than the first sentence of subsection (a) and other than subsection (b)) shall apply to a civil money penalty under the previous sentence in the same manner as such provisions apply to a penalty or proceeding under section 1320a–7a(a) of this title."

 Subsec. (h)(6).
 Pub.
 L. 101–508, §4207(e)(1)(C), formerly §4027(e)(1)(C), as renumbered by Pub.
 L. 103–432, §160(d)(4), added par.
 (6).
 Former par.
 (6) redesignated (7).

 Pub.
 L. 101–508, §4207(e)(1)(A), (B), formerly §4027(e)(1)(A), (B), as renumbered by Pub.
-L. 103–432, §160(d)(4), substituted “in the case of an item or service for which payment may be made under part B of this subchapter, the request by a physician for the item or service,” for “in the case of a clinical laboratory service which under law is required to be provided by (or under the supervision of) a physician, the request by a physician for the service,” in subpar.
-(A) and struck out “in the case of another clinical laboratory service,” after “subparagraph (C),” in subpar.
+L. 103–432, §160(d)(4), substituted "in the case of an item or service for which payment may be made under part B of this subchapter, the request by a physician for the item or service," for "in the case of a clinical laboratory service which under law is required to be provided by (or under the supervision of) a physician, the request by a physician for the service," in subpar.
+(A) and struck out "in the case of another clinical laboratory service," after "subparagraph (C)," in subpar.
 (B).

 Subsec. (h)(7).
 Pub.
 L. 101–508, §4207(e)(1)(C), formerly §4027(e)(1)(C), as renumbered by Pub.
 L. 103–432, §160(d)(4), redesignated par.
 (6) as (7).